k2view-academy/K2View-Academy/articles/07_table_population/05_table_population_mode.md

 *	**Update**, updates a record in a database table using the **key column(s)** marked in the **target LU Table**.
 If a key column is not set in the target **LU Table**, an **Update** is performed on all target records of each source record instead of updating a specific row.
 *	**Delete**, deletes a record in a database table using the **key column(s)** marked in the **target LU Table**.
 If a key column is not set in the target LU Table, a **Delete** is performed on all target records of each source record instead of deleting a specific row.

-### Update and Delet Modes - How do I Set the Key on a Target LU Table?
+### Update and Delet Modes - How Do I Set the Key on a Target LU Table?

 If the population mode of the target LU Table is set to **Update** or **Delete**, the key column(s) must be defined to enable the target LU Table’s records to be updated or deleted correctly.
 The selected key column(s) is then added to the **WHERE** clause of the **UPDATE** or **DELETE** SQL statement.